Sign up to BitLaunch and quickly spin up multiple servers for use with Cockpit

 Here we can see our system logs, it can be filtered by date, severity and service.

 The storage section shows our disks and related information.
 A read/write graph is shown as well.

 We can see our network interfaces here including rx/tx graphs.

-Account detail page, where we can change password, lock, add authorized SSH keys.
+This is the account detail page, where we can change password, lock, and add authorized SSH keys.